 Grammar and Vocabulary books 🔗 This is the website of the official seller of useful vocabulary books in a variety of languages.
 Cheaper second-hand versions can be found online, or even pdf versions.

-The New Penguin Parallel Texts Series 🔗 These are collections of short stories by literary authors (meaning they are written at a challenging language level) with side-by-side English translations.
+The New Penguin Parallel Texts Series 🔗 🌟 These are collections of short stories by literary authors (meaning they are written at a challenging language level) with side-by-side English translations.
 They could be particularly useful for beginning a new language as a way of building vocabulary and fluency quickly.
 Anything you read could also come in useful when it comes to writing your personal statement - take notes and think critically while you read to get the most value out of the time you spend reading.